neyralab/client-gateway/README.md

 8. encryptedChunk - encrypted arraybuffer chunk to be swapped
 9. arrayBuffer - the whole arraybuffer of the file that is supposed to be swapped
 10. startTime - Date.now(), required to calculate how much time the file upload takes
-12. dispatch - redux dispatch required for UI updates
+11. dispatch - redux dispatch required for UI updates
+12. totalProgress - used to update and calculate progress
-12. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
+13. updateProgressCallback - redux actions for updating file uploading progress (percent and time in seconds)
-13. getProgressFromLSCallback - util that gets current progress percent from localStorage
-14. setProgressToLSCallback - util that sets current progress percent to localStorage

 ### Get user's RSA keys